-If you have a student who has asthma or other health-related conditions that require self-administration of medicine or emergency type(s) of medication, or a student who needs to carry medication and self-administer on his/her person, you must complete an Authorization for Students to Carry a Prescription, Inhaler, Epipen, Insulin, Pancreatic Enzyme Supplement or Other Approved Medication Form.
-You may obtain a form from your child's school or online at

-Madison.schooldesk.net/Department/Health/Medications/tabid/19339/Default.aspx.
-This form requires signatures of a Florida licensed healthcare practitioner, the parent/guardian, and the student.
+If you have a student who has asthma or other health-related conditions that require self-administration of medicine or emergency type(s) of medication, or a student who needs to carry medication and self-administer on his/her person, you must complete an Authorization for Students to Carry a Prescription, Inhaler, EpiPen, Insulin, Pancreatic Enzyme Supplement or Other Approved Medication Form.
+You may obtain a form from your child's school or online at Madison.schooldesk.net/Department/Health/Medications/tabid/19339/Default.aspx.
+This form requires signatures of a Florida licensed healthcare practitioner, the parent/quardian, and the student.

-JMPHS will utilize a Madison County School District school nurse (who is a registered nurse), to perform a nursing assessment of the student, and shall determine whether or not this student is ready to responsibly self-carry and self-administer medications at school or during school sponsored activities without endangering the health and safety of themselves, school staff, and/or fellow students.
+The school nurse (who is a registered nurse), upon performing a nursing assessment of the student, shall determine whether or not this student is ready to responsibly self-carry and self-administer medications at school or during school sponsored activities without endangering the health and safety of themselves, school staff, and/or fellow students.
 If the school nurse determines that a student is not ready to responsibly self-carry and self-administer medications at school or during school sponsored activities, the medication(s) will be administered by school health staff and/or trained school staff.

-• Parents are strongly encouraged to keep a "back up" supply of any emergency medications, such as an inhaler, epipen, diabetes medication, etc., in the school clinic.
-For further instructions, please call or visit your child's school nurse.

-Emergency Injectable Medications such as Epi-pens, Glucagon, etc.:

-- Must be accessible immediately in case of an emergency.
+- Parents are strongly encouraged to keep a "backup" supply of any emergency medications, such as an inhaler, EpiPen, diabetes medication, etc., in the school clinic.
+For further instructions, please call or visit your child's school nurse. - Emergency Injectable Medications such as Epi-pens, Glucagon's etc. - Must be accessible immediately in case of an emergency.
 Only these medications with the exception of inhalers will leave the building in the event of an emergency. - Should be kept in the clinic.
 It is not recommended to keep emergency medications in the classroom unless the student has been checked off to self-carry. - May be kept in a secure but unlocked location in the clinic.
-If stored this way, there should be a sign on the outside of the medication cabinet indicating where the emergency medications are located.
+If stored this way 2 there should be a sign on the outside of the medication cabinet indicating where the emergency medications are located.